-Flowers: Deep pink-purple, gumdrop-shaped flowers to the head of each stem during flowering times.
-Flower heads are about 4 – 5 cm wide, surrounded by spines that extend from the base all the way down the stems.
+Flowers: Deep pink-purple (sometimes white), gumdrop-shaped flowers at the end of each stem.
+Flower heads area about 4 – 5 cm wide, surrounded by spines that extend from the base all the way down the stems.

 Leaves: Deeply lobes leaves alternate on stems and branches, donning distinctive spiny tips.
 Rather dull in colour, the leaves are silvery green on top, with white hairs underneath.

 Roots: With a main short, fleshy taproot in place, Bull Thistle grows many smaller, lateral roots to invade the surrounding area

 - Scotch Thistle (Onopordum acanthium): One of the more distinguishing factors between Scotch and Bull Thistle are wooly stems and leaves – both of which are unique to Scotch Thistle.
 If you have a keen enough eye, you might also notice the flowers on Scotch Thistle are much larger, and more numerous, than Bull Thistle.

 Habitat and Origin

 Introduced from Europe and Asia, Bull Thistle is believed to have made its way to North America as a seed contaminant.

 Thriving in disturbed soils, this thorny plant can be found along clear-cuts, roadsides, and pastures.
 Resilient as it may be, Bull Thistle prefers rich, moist soils and does not tolerate shade.
 As a result, it doesn’t fare well in healthy, densely-canopied forests.

 Propagation & Vectors of Spread